 # Example

-kapacitorctl member add example.com:9091
+kapacitorctl member add example.com:9091member remove

 The kapacitorctl member remove subcommand removes a member from a Kapacitor cluster.
-It requires the member ID of the member you intend to remove.
-Member IDs are included in the kapacitorctl member list output.

 # Pattern